Petermann factors and phase rigidities near exceptional points: Application

 Figure~\ref{fig:randomEP}(c) shows the eigenvalues of~$\op{H}$.
 The magnification in the inset reveals that the EP is slightly perturbed due to numerical uncertainties which lifts the degeneracy and results into a ring of five eigenvalues.
 This small splitting is essential for the proposed numerical scheme.
 As a side remark it is briefly mentioned that the appearance of the splitting of EP eigenvalues due to numerical uncertainties or fabrication imperfection is reminiscent to the vortex-splitting phenomenon~\cite{RLE12} due to the instability of higher-order optical vortices.

-Figure~\ref{fig:histoPF} shows such a comparison for as many as $10^7$ realizations of $20\times 20$ Hamiltonians $\op{H}$ each very close to an EP of third order.
-The relative error $|\rcanum-\rca|/\rca$ is always below one-tenth of a percent.
+Figure~\ref{fig:histoPF} shows such a comparison for as many as $10^7$ realizations of $20\times 20$ Hamiltonians~$\op{H}$ each very close to an EP of third order.
+The relative error $|\rcanum-\rca|/\rca$ is below one-tenth of a percent.
 The raw data (not shown) unveil that the largest deviations occur whenever the eigenvalue splitting due to the finite machine precision is relatively pronounced.
 Here the leading-order contribution may not always be sufficient for calculating the phase rigidity accurately enough.
-This happens in particular for larger order~$\order$.
+This happens in particular for larger order~$\order$ where small perturbations lead to large splittings.
 We observe relative errors around and below $1\%$ for $\order < 5$ (not shown).
+Our numerics demonstrate that the connection between phase rigidity and spectral response strength can be exploited to compute the latter even for the case where the dimension of the Hilbert space is larger than the order of the EP.

-The introduced scheme for the computation of the spectral response strength~$\rca$ could possibly be also applied to systems where no (effective) Hamiltonian is available but instead a wave equation, e.g., for optical microcavities~\cite{Wiersig02b}.
-Based on the knowledge gained from the presented theory, we can interpret the fitting procedure in Ref.~\cite{Wiersig16} to determine numerically the internal backscattering coefficient in a perturbed microdisk system (the absolute value is $\rca$ in this context) near a second-order EP as a special case of our scheme.
+The introduced scheme for the computation of the spectral response strength~$\rca$ could possibly be also applied to systems where no (effective) Hamiltonian is available but instead a wave equation, e.g., for optical microcavities~\cite{Wiersig02b}, where the Petermann factors can be directly calculated from the spatial mode structure~\cite{Schomerus09}.
+Based on the knowledge gained from the presented theory, we can interpret the fitting procedure in Ref.~\cite{Wiersig16} to determine numerically the internal backscattering coefficient in a perturbed microdisk system (the absolute value is $\rca$ in this context) near a second-order EP as a special case of our scheme; the same for the recently published fitting procedure in Ref.~\cite{KGY23}.
 Once again, it is emphasized that our approach is much more general as it applies to a wide range of systems and EPs of arbitrary order.
 A good test system for applying the above scheme would be the situation in Refs.~\cite{KYW18,KW19} where both a wave equation and an effective Hamiltonian are available simultaneously.